wendienyd/Election_Analysis/README.md

-# Election_Analysis
+# Python_Election_Analysis

-## Project Overview
+## Overview of Election Audit

-I was given a minimum of 5 tasks to complete the election audit of a recent local congressional election by a Colorado Board of Elections employee.
+A Colorado Board of Elections employee has requested a minimun of 5 tasks to complete a local congressional election audit.
 These tasks are the following:

 1. Calculating the total number of votes cast.
 2. Getting a complete list of candidates who received votes.